rbrooks/AlacIt/README.markdown

 Apple Lossless conversion utility.
 Converts FLAC and WAV audio files to Apple Lossless (ALAC) files in M4A format for importation into iTunes, iPhones, iPads, and iPods.

 * Very Fast.
-An entire album in 10 or 15 seconds.
+An entire album in 10 to 15 seconds.
 * No quality loss
 * Basic metadata survives: Song, Artist, etc.
-* Converts entire directories or single files.
+* Converts entire directories, single files, or any combination thereof.
 * Puts converted files in same dir as source.

 ### Install